waynemerricks/AZ_ST7735S/README.md

 # AZ_ST7735S
 Circuit Python using a Raspberry Pi Pico with an AZ Delivery 1.77" SPI TFT 128x160 screen

 This is more for my own memory aid than any serious coding.
+I am not a python or micro/embedded systems programmer by a very long way!

 This is a small set of Circuit Python files to get a TFT screen working with the original Raspberry Pi Pico